Jennifer Rodriguez, Executive Director

 Mehrzad lived on three continents, in three countries, in three states, and worked at three different non-profits before coming to the Youth Law Center.
 She says that she has now found where she belongs.
 In addition to being the administrative accountant, finance officer, and controller for YLC, she also works with grant report financing and budgeting.
 Most importantly, Mehrzad is a Court Appointed Special Advocate, which makes her feel right at home at YLC.

-Maria Ramiu, Managing Director
+Maria Ramiu, Legal Director

 Maria Ramiu joined the Youth Law Center as a staff attorney in 1992 and currently serves as the Center’s Managing Director.
 She has litigated, trained, written and consulted on a wide range of legal and policy issues relating to children in the in the foster care and juvenile justice systems.
 She has served as lead or co-counsel on many of the Center’s cases including litigation to secure appropriate services, safe placements and permanency for foster youth and safe and humane conditions of confinement for securely confined youth.
 Maria has been involved in a variety of advocacy efforts to address disparate treatment of youth based on gender, race, ethnicity, sexual orientation or disability.
 She has also served on local, state and national advisory boards and other entities convened to address safety, health and welfare issues of youth in out-of-home care.
 Prior to joining the Youth Law Center, Maria worked as a staff attorney for Contra Costa Legal Services Foundation in Richmond, California and as an associate with the law firm of Drinker Biddle & Reath in Philadelphia, Pennsylvania.